How to Book a Stroopwafel Workshop in Amsterdam

 Kitchen workspace overview

-Most workshops are in commercial kitchens with limited wheelchair accessibility (narrow corridors, step-up to the kitchen floor).
-Check with the specific operator before booking.
-Some workshops have accessible alternatives.
+Most workshops are in commercial kitchens with limited wheelchair access (narrow corridors, step-up to kitchen floor).
+Check with specific operator before booking.
+Some offer accessible alternatives.

-Dietary accommodations: vegan and gluten-free versions are available at most operators but require 48 hours advance notice.
-The standard recipe has gluten, butter, and eggs — all three are hard to substitute for the caramel-and-waffle result.
+Dietary accommodations: vegan and gluten-free versions available at most operators with 48 hours’ notice.
+Standard recipe has gluten, butter, eggs — all three hard to substitute for the caramel-and-waffle texture result.

-Children under 6 are usually not allowed due to the hot press.
+Children under 6 usually not allowed — the hot press is too close to small hands.

 Common Mistakes